-Missouri Veterans Endeavor Continues to Support Homeless and At-Risk Veterans During pandemic with COVID-19 Regional Response Funding
+MO Veterans Endeavor Continues to Support Homeless & At-Risk Veterans During Pandemic

 As the COVID-19 pandemic made its way across the entire country, the St. Louis Community Foundation (STLCF) recognized that St. Louis regional nonprofits would need support to continue their efforts.
 Keeping in mind organizations that work with vulnerable communities, STLCF, along with several philanthropic partners and funders, established the COVID-19 Regional Response Fund.